 - 1.1 Customers increasingly rely on their broadband services.
 Decent reliable broadband has become an essential service, as much a necessity as gas, water or electricity.
 Consumer expectations of the availability and performance of their broadband services has also risen.
 It is therefore important to help customers understand and compare broadband services and enable them to make an informed choice by providing accurate, realistic information on broadband speeds.
 This will help address the potential confusion and frustration sometimes arising from the gap in customers' expectations and experience of their service. - 1.2 The advertised speed of a broadband service is one factor in how ISPs differentiate their products and customers identify the service they want to purchase.
 However, the ability of customers to consistently receive this speed in practice varies due to a number of factors, including the nature of the customer's line, the capacity of ISPs' networks, the number of subscribers sharing the network, and the number of people accessing a particular service at a particular time. - 1.3 To address these issues, Ofcom and ISPs have worked together to develop a Voluntary Residential Broadband Speeds Code of Practice (the Residential Code).
 The Residential Code represents the voluntary commitment of ISPs to provide customers with transparent and realistic information on the speeds of their residential broadband services, to help customers manage speed-related problems after buying, and to provide a right to exit without penalty if their speed falls below a minimum guaranteed level. - 1.4 Specifically, Ofcom has sought to capture the ISPs' commitments under five principles within the Residential Code.
-For the avoidance of doubt, those commitments are without prejudice to any applicable legislative obligations or any regulatory requirements imposed by Ofcom or otherwise, particularly the obligations set out in the EU Open Internet Access Regulation. - 1.5 A list of the ISPs who are signatories to the Residential Code can be found on the Ofcom website: https://www.ofcom.org.uk/phones-telecoms-and-internet/information-for-industry/codes-of-practice - 1.6 Of com will update the list as appropriate.
+For the avoidance of doubt, those commitments are without prejudice to any applicable legislative obligations or any regulatory requirements imposed by Ofcom or otherwise, particularly the obligations set out in the EU Open Internet Access Regulation1. - 1.5 A list of the ISPs who are signatories to the Residential Code as at 21 September 2022 can be found on the Ofcom website.
+Ofcom will update the list as appropriate.
+Scope of the Residential Code - 1.6 The Residential Code applies to all fixed access broadband ISPs who sign up to the Residential Code (the "signatories").
+The Residential Code does not apply to dedicated business products intended primarily for use by business customers, for which there is a

-Regulation (EU) 2015/2120 of the European Parliament and of the Council of 25 November 2015 laying down measures concerning open internet access and amending Directive 2002/22/EC on universal service and users' rights relating to electronic communications networks and services and Regulation (EU) No 231/2012 on roaming on public mobile communications networks within the Union, OJ L310/1, 26.11.2015.
+1 Regulation (EU) 2015/2120 of the European Parliament and of the Council of 25 November 2015 laying down measures concerning open internet access and amending Directive 2002/22/EC on universal service and users' rights relating to electronic communications networks and services and Regulation (EU) No 231/2012 on roaming on public mobile communications networks within the Union, OJ L310/1, 26.11.2015.